Chart Color Schemes

 Werrington has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 26 such projects that are expected to impact the area.
-Notable among these are The Quarter - Penrith Health & Education Precinct, Werrington Enterprise Living and Learning Precinct (WELL Precinct) Stage 2, Werrington Mixed-Use Precinct (Stockland & WSU), and Werrington Park Corporate Centre Redevelopment.
-Below is a list of projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects likely to affect the area.
+Notable ones include Nepean Hospital Redevelopment, The Quarter - Penrith Health & Education Precinct, Werrington Enterprise Living and Learning Precinct (WELL Precinct) Stage 2, and Werrington Mixed-Use Precinct (Stockland & WSU).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.